 Here’s a standard copyright statement that you can add to your YouTube videos:

-Like in the example, your YouTube copyright disclaimer can just be the copyright symbol (or “C” or “Copyright”), but we recommend adding an advisement against theft to further protect your intellectual property.
+As seen in the example above, your YouTube disclaimer can just be the copyright symbol (or “C” or “Copyright”), but to further protect your intellectual property, we recommend adding an advisement against theft.

 Facebook Copyright Disclaimer

-Like with YouTube videos, you can only post someone else’s copyright content to Facebook if you have the owner’s explicit permission, or if the material falls under “fair use” according to Section 107 of the Copyright Act.
+Like with YouTube videos, you can only post someone else’s copyrighted content to Facebook if you have the owner’s explicit permission or if the material falls under “fair use” according to Section 107 of the Copyright Act.

-It’s in your best interest to add a copyright disclaimer to any Facebook post that contains copyrighted material that says you either have permission to use that content, that it’s protected by “fair use” allowance, or that disclaims you don’t own the original content.
+Therefore, it’s in your best interest to add a copyright disclaimer to any Facebook post that contains copyrighted material that says:

-If you post material to Facebook that you’ve copyrighted (such as a video, logo, or music), make sure to add a copyright disclaimer that has the copyright symbol, the year of the copyright, and the name of the copyright owner.
+If you post material to Facebook that you’ve copyrighted, such as a video, logo, or music, make sure to add a copyright disclaimer with the copyright symbol, the year of the copyright, and the name of the copyright owner.

 Copyright Disclaimer for Music

-If you post music online that you own the copyright to, add a music copyright disclaimer to the music’s description or listing.
+If you post music online that you own the copyright to, you should add a music copyright disclaimer in its description or as part of the listing.